ladyd252/bad-baby/_posts/2019-05-01-mini-lemon-cupcakes-with-passion-fruit-mousse-frosting.md

 ![](/uploads/dsc-0594.jpg)

 My one note is that this frosting is not as \*hardy\* or durable as other frostings.
-I think they would be best within a couple of days of making, and should be kept in a cool environment lest the frosting lose its shape or \*\*scream face\*\* melts off the cupcake\!
+These would be best within a couple of days of making, and should be kept in a cool environment lest the frosting lose its shape or \*\*scream face\*\* melts off the cupcake\!

 Anywho, hope you enjoy this one, I did ;)&nbsp;